lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

     ```
     _From [`libs/pinetime_boot/display.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/display.c#L112-L183)_

-    MCUBoot checks whether the watch button is pressed, for Manual Firmware Rollback
+    MCUBoot checks whether the watch button is pressed, for __Manual Firmware Rollback.__ (The checking of Manual Firmware Rollback is presently simulated, pending implementation)

     ```
     Button: 0
     ```
     _From [`libs/pinetime_boot/pinetime_boot.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/pinetime_boot.c#L45)_

-- `02:16` - MCUBoot starts swapping the new firmware (External SPI Flash) with the old firmware (Internal Flash ROM)
+- `02:16` - __MCUBoot starts swapping__ the new firmware (External SPI Flash) with the old firmware (Internal Flash ROM)

-- `02:18` - MCUBoot swapping completed.
-New firmware is now in Internal Flash ROM, old firmware is now in External SPI Flash.
+- `02:18` - __MCUBoot swapping completed.__ New firmware is now in Internal Flash ROM, old firmware is now in External SPI Flash.

     The message `Swap type: test` means that the swapping to new firmware has been completed successfully.